HenrikBechmann/react-infinite-grid-scroller/README.md

 ### API details

-Here are details about the functions provided by `functionsCallback`:
+Here are details about the functions returned by `functionsCallback`:

 |function|parameters: datatypes|return value: datatype|notes|
 |---|---|---|---|